 But prime minister Frank Bainimarama scotched the idea.

 "Bestowing the name "Fijian" on every citizen, that is our tribute to the Girmitiyas and their sacrifice, to treat them and their descendants with respect, not to have the spectre of violence hanging over their heads," he told Parliament.

 But there are many in the indigenous Fijian community who say the word "Fijian" should only be reserved for them.

-Nemani Ramasei of the Fiji Indigenous People's Foundation in California says the word is part of his identity.
+Nemani Ramasei of the Fiji Indigenous People's Foundation in California said the word was part of his identity.

-Ms Deo says Indo-Fijians like herself find the word empowering and they have embraced it.
+Ms Deo said Indo-Fijians like herself found the word empowering and they have embraced it.

-A language and culture scholar in Fiji Paul Geraghty says use of the word to refer to all in Fiji is not new.
+A language and culture scholar in Fiji, Paul Geraghty, said use of the word to refer to everybody in Fiji was not new.

-Roshika Deo says she is a little conflicted when she uses "Fijian" to describe herself.
+Ms Deo said she was a little conflicted when she used "Fijian" to describe herself.

-A civil society leader in Fiji Emele Duituturaga says it remains a sensitive issue.
+A civil society leader in Fiji, Emele Duituturaga, said it remained a sensitive issue.

-The linguistics expert Paul Geraghty says the word "Fijian" should be used sensitively given the lingering tensions over its use.
+Dr Geraghty recommended using the word "Fijian" sensitively, given the lingering tensions over its use.